ortus-docs/coldbox-docs/models/injection_dsl/index.md

 }
 ```

-The value of the inject attribute is what we call our injection DSL.
-This string represents the concept of retrieving an object WireBox knows about, which can be an object, a setting, a datasource, your custom data, etc. You can see al the different Injection DSL's in the WireBox documentation: ([See Injection DSL](http://wiki.coldbox.org/wiki/WireBox.cfm#Injection_DSL)).
+The value of the `inject` attribute is what we call our injection DSL.
+This string represents the concept of retrieving an object WireBox knows about, which can be an object path, an object ID, a setting, a datasource, your custom data, etc. You can see al the different Injection DSL's in the WireBox documentation: ([See Injection DSL](http://wirebox.ortusbooks.com/content/injection_dsl/index.html)).
 Below are just the most common ones we will use: